-This infographic visually demonstrates just how messy a company’s data can become when dispersed across multiple cloud systems.
-Here we've looked at the key underlying data objects of these systems - Owner, Contact, Company, Opportunity, Activity, Ticket & Campaign.
+This infographic shows just how messy a company’s data can become when dispersed across multiple cloud systems.
+Here we've looked at the key underlying data objects of these systems -- Owner, Contact, Company, Opportunity, Activity, Ticket & Campaign.

 What’s an Opportunity in Salesforce or NetSuite, is a Deal in HubSpot or Pipedrive, and is a Potential in Zoho or VTiger.
 To each his own, right?

-And terminology is just the beginning… this doesn’t even get into all the meta data a level below this, where some of the real misalignment of data has traditionally created unnecessary complexity for organizations.
+And terminology doesn’t even get into all the meta data a level below this, where some of the real misalignment of data has traditionally created unnecessary complexity for organizations.

 Our top three takeaways from compiling this infographic were:

 Takeaway #1 - While Marketing Automation and CRM are the backbone, there are many, many specialized systems populating and reporting data across the customer lifeycle

 The infographic includes a number of system categories that are part of demand generation, opportunity development and the ongoing customer relationship process -- including list sources, webinars, events, calling platforms, support, eCommerce and payments/subscriptions.